Stilwell, Oklahoma: Airports

 Painting Planes Airport is the primary general aviation airport for Stilwell.
 It has a single 4,208 ft runway and is located 3 mi southwest of the town.
 The airport is in poor condition and lacks basic facilities such as a wind cone.
 The runway's numbers and markings are faded and its surface is in disrepair with many cracks.
-The closest commercial service airport is Northwest Arkansas National Airport (often referred to by its IATA airport code, XNA) and is located 51 mi northwest of Stilwell, out of state.
+The closest commercial service airport is Northwest Arkansas National Airport (often referred to by its IATA airport code, XNA) and is located 51 mi northeast of Stilwell, out of state.

 Highways

 Stilwell sits at the confluence of three highways, U.S. Highway 59 and Oklahoma State Highways 51 and 100.

 Pedestrian and cycling

 There are minimal pedestrian facilities in Stilwell.
 Almost all city streets do not have sidewalks, aside from a few of the oldest streets in the downtown area.
 Many of these sidewalks are in disrepair.
 There are no paved pathways outside parks and there is no cycling infrastructure in the town.
 Almost all errands require an automobile, according to Walk Score, an online, independently calculated walkability index that, based on a number of metrics, provides a score on how walkable an area is.